 A Child and Family Team (CFT) is the group of advocates, educational consultants, providers, educators, family members and others who know the child and who are working with the family.
-(Note: This is a name / term used by Horizon Family Solutions.)
 Everyone on this team collaborates to ensure that all necessary services are received in a coordinated way at the appropriate time.
-Until recently, outdoor therapeutic programs and residential programs were isolated from the outside world and disconnected from advocates, educational consultants, therapists or other providers that work with a family before and after placement.
-Now, we know that integrating all the services a family receives into a “system of care” is much more effective.
+In the past, outdoor therapeutic programs and residential programs were isolated from the outside world and disconnected from advocates, educational consultants, therapists or other providers that work with a family before and after placement.
+Now, we know that integrating all the services a family receives into a system of care is much more effective.
 Other questions to ask:

 - Do you work with Child and Family Teams?

 - How will the outdoor therapeutic or residential program work with the Child and Family Team?